 When cavities are relatively minor, they can almost always be treated through a dental filling.
 A dental filling appointment is quite simple -- the dentist will remove the decayed areas using a dental drill.
 Then, they will fill the tooth with a safe material that brings the tooth back to its normal shape and size.

-The dental filling materials can vary based on desire and the dentist’s recommendation, but for the most part they consist of ceramic or alloy metal materials.
+The dental filling materials can vary based on desire and the dentist’s recommendation, but for the most part, they consist of ceramic or alloy metal materials.
 Each material is completely safe to the mouth and will ensure that the cavity doesn’t continue to worsen.

 Another common procedure that can fix cavities is the placement of a dental crown.
-These cap-shaped pieces are made of various materials such as porcelain, ceramic, gold or other metal alloys.
+These cap-shaped pieces are made of various materials such as porcelain, ceramic, gold, or other metal alloys.
 They completely go over a tooth to restore and renew it back to its original state.

 Dental crowns are typically recommended to patients who have a more severe cavity.
 If a filling won’t be sufficient enough to repair the damage then a dental crown is likely able to.
 Because a dental crown covers the entire tooth, it is able to provide more durability than a filling may be able to, especially if there is a major amount of damage.

 After the dental crown has been created in a lab, the dentist will remove the decayed portions of the natural tooth in preparation for dental crown placement.
 Using a drill, they will carefully discard any dying parts of the tooth.
-A dental cement will be used to secure the crown onto the tooth.
+Dental cement will be used to secure the crown onto the tooth.
 The crown covers the entire tooth and acts as a barrier against any further damage.